NebeyouMusie/QA-System-for-E_Learning/README.md

     - Now you are ready to ask questions.
 Type your question in Question box and hit Enter

 ## Sample Questions
- -Do you guys provide internship and also do you offer EMI payments?
+ - Do you guys provide internship and also do you offer EMI payments?
  - Do you have javascript course?
  - Should I learn power bi or tableau?
  - I've a MAC computer.
 Can I use powerbi on it?